 - 4.9 The grant funding specifically and proportionately supports the policy objective of delivering a safe and successful event.
 The additional funding will bring about increased stewarding provision that would not be possible without this funding.
-As this is a community-led event, the request for additional funding has been agreed by all strategic partners with each one providing equal amounts.
 The additional funding is an appropriate policy instrument for achieving the policy objective. - 4.10 The original grant funding was awarded to Notting Hill Carnival Ltd, which is the event organiser.
 Notting Hill Carnival Ltd originally ran a competitive process to procure the stewarding and security company.
 The proposed variation of the existing grant agreement to provide an additional £296,300 of grant funding will allow Notting Hill Carnival Ltd to procure additional services from the stewarding and security company under its existing contract.
-Without this grant, funding the stewarding plan would not include sufficient steward numbers (compared to 2022) and would not include new areas requiring stewarding.
+Without this grant funding, the stewarding plan would not include sufficient steward numbers (compared to 2023) and would not include additional areas requiring stewarding.

-5 Financial comments
+5. Financial comments